davan690/ColbyEcology.github.io/pages/syllabus.md

 Students should be aware that faculty members are considered responsible employees; as such, if you disclose an incident of sexual misconduct to a faculty member, they have an obligation to report it to Colby's Title IX Coordinator.
 "Disclosure" may include communication in-person, via email/phone/text, or through class assignments.

 To learn more about sexual misconduct or report an incident, visit [http://www.colby.edu/sexualviolence/](http://www.colby.edu/sexualviolence/).

+# Athletic participation
+While Colby College is supportive of athletic participation by its students, academics takes priority over athletics.
+Both NCAA and Colby rules prohibit missing class for practices.
+In the case of overlapping commitments between class and athletic competitions, the student must meet with the professor as soon as possible to discuss these overlaps.
+The student may request permission to miss class and make up the missed work; the instructor has final authority either to grant or to withhold permission

 {::comment}
 [//]: <link rel="stylesheet" type="text/css" href="mystyle.css">